 Of the fifty or so films I have great affection for, I note that the ones which are the most important to me are the ones which have most harrowed me: William Wyler’s Wuthering Heights, John Huston’s The Dead, Giuseppe Tornatore’s Cinema Paradiso, Ingmar Bergman’s The Seventh Seal, Claude Berri’s Jean de Florette and Manon des Sources.
 I would have to know myself better than I do to know why this should be the case, but I suspect it is something to do with a vestigial need for some kind of Aristotelian catharsis.
 My favourite comedy since boyhood, when a long season of it was repeated on television, is Laurel and Hardy.

-Coming from a generation that had four TV channels, before the advent of mobile phones and the internet, before society took to dating apps and taking selfies and drinking bottled water, I lived the bacchic life of a bachelor who knew nightly for countless years the Rabelaisian nightlife of the English pubs.
+Coming from a generation that had four TV channels, before the advent of mobile phones and the internet, before society took to dating apps and taking selfies and drinking bottled water, I lived the bacchic life of a bachelor who knew nightly for countless years the Rabelaisian life of the English pubs.

 My relationships with women have been, alas, gloriously erratic.
 They seem perturbed that no notion or pursuit of happiness has any place in what I might loosely term my philosophy.
 I wouldn’t have so much fun if I was happy.
 All I know is that the goddess of poetry is not well pleased when I show interest in other women.
 On such occasions she wreaks havoc in my life and uses me as a witless puppet for her lawless whims.